christinahyeung/christinahyeung.github.io/_pages/about.md

 Publications
 ======
-**"We\’re utterly ill-prepared to deal with something like this": Teachers\’ Perspectives on Student Generation of Synthetic Nonconsensual Explicit Imagery**\\
+**"We’re utterly ill-prepared to deal with something like this": Teachers’ Perspectives on Student Generation of Synthetic Nonconsensual Explicit Imagery**\\
 Miranda Wei, **Christina Yeung**, Franziska Roesner, Tadayoshi Kohno\\
 In Proceedings of the CHI Conference on Human Factors in Computing Systems, Apr 2025, Yokohama, Japan\\
 [PDF](https://christinahyeung.github.io/files/chi25_utterly_illprepared.pdf)